EDS374B International Relations Theory II

 About this course

 The course is the second part of a two-part graduate level introduction to International Relations (IR) theory, but can be taken independently.
-The course 1) surveys critical theoretical approaches in IR and within the broader social sciences, core texts and their objects of study, 2) situates these approaches within the development of International Relations as an academic discipline, and 3) explores and critically discusses their strengths and limitations for understanding key problems and processes in world politics.
-The course consists of lectures, seminars (dialogue and group activities).
-A non-graded obligatory contribution to seminars and two assignments make up an individual portfolio-based grade for the course.
+The course 1) surveys critical theoretical approaches in IR and within the broader social sciences, core texts and their objects of study, 2) situates these approaches within the development of International Relations as an academic discipline, and 3) explores and critically discusses the strengths and limitations of these theoretical approaches for understanding key problems and processes in world politics.
+The course consists of lectures and seminars (group discussions of the readings and case study work).
+A non-graded obligatory contribution to seminars and two graded assignments (group work project and an essay) make up an individual portfolio-based grade for the course.

 Learning outcome